chadbaldwin/sys-schema-sync/README.md

 # sys-schema-sync

 > [!CAUTION]
 > This project is still in early development and testing.
-Behavior is subect to (and expected to) change, including breaking changes of configurations, installation, file names, database schema, etc.
+Behavior is subject to (and expected to) change, including breaking changes of configurations, installation, file names, database schema, etc.

 ## What is this, and how does it help?